Job Aids for Spill Response

 NOAA OR&R has prepared a number of job aids to help oil spill responders complete their response tasks.
-Use the links below to learn more about the job aids and to download electronic (PDF) versions of the job aids, or order spiral-bound print versions of the aids by using the Job Aid Order Form or by contacting our Photos and Orders Specialist.
+Use the links below to learn more about the job aids and to download electronic (PDF) versions to view online or print.

 Trajectory Analysis Handbook